-A post exam holiday has become somewhat of a rite of passage for many youngsters, and it’s certainly a trend that isn’t going anywhere soon!
+Going away on a student holidays has become somewhat of a rite of passage for many youngsters, and it’s certainly a trend that isn’t going anywhere soon!

-From dancing until the sun rises in one of Ibiza’s biggest nightclubs, to taking an awakening and cultural, totes amazing Gap Year across Burma, it seems every want, need and short lived passion has been covered.
+From dancing until the sun rises in one of Ibiza’s biggest nightclubs, to taking an awakening and cultural, totally amazing Gap Year across Burma, it seems every want, need and short lived passion has been covered.

 So, what else is there to start planning for instead?
 You want a nice break away, but fancy something a bit different – well we might just have what you’re looking for…

 Want unlimited travel across 30 European countries?
 Not averse to hostels, sleeping on trains or camping?
 Interrailing may just be your ticket.
 A choice of 5 different packages gives you the use of hundreds of European trains; whether you want to spend a week visiting every nook and cranny of Italy, or spend 30 days on a jaunt across Eastern Europe, exploring the hidden gems of places such as Montenegro, Serbia and Croatia.

 It’ll take some planning to fit in all the activities you want to do, especially if you’re country hopping, but it’s one of the cheapest and quickest ways to get in as many countries as possible!
 With Prague’s stunning architecture, Europe’s largest underground glacier in Transylvania, Swiss chocolate factories, Italian operas and Bulgaria’s night life to cram in, you may have your work cut out!

 Stay Safe!
 Take cable ties to secure your bag to the train if you’re planning on a nap*, keep money in a wallet close to your body and make sure you have correct paperwork with you as you will be crossing borders!

 *Warning – you will need to pay extra if you wish to sleep overnight and require a bunk!
 Costs are variable, so may be best to stick to hostels / 1-2* hotels!